 Capitalization in Russian

-Russians use capitalization much less than English speakers.
+In general, the Russians use capitalization much less than the English speakers.
 For example, the names of languages and days of the week must start from the lowercase in Russian.
-We’ve got you covered, and today we are having a look at capitalization rules in Russian language.
+In order for you not to get confused, we’ve prepared this lesson about the capitalization rules in the Russian language.

 It’s actually quite easy to remember: there are only two cases where you have to capitalize the first letter of the Russian words.
 They are:

 – a proper name: А́нна, Фра́нция (France), Москва́ (Moscow);